-- Article 24 (1) The Minister of Justice appoints the president from among persons with a high level of knowledge about the administrative functions and services handled by the JLSC, who are able to administer a service appropriately, fairly, and with neutrality (other than judges and public prosecutors or persons who were judges or public prosecutors in the two years prior to the appointment). - (2) The Minister of Justice appoints auditors. - (3) Prior to appointing a president or auditor pursuant to the preceding two paragraphs, the Minister of Justice must hear the opinion of the Supreme Court. - (4) In appointing a president or auditor pursuant to paragraph (1) or paragraph (2), the Minister of Justice must endeavor to use open recruitment (meaning recruitment of candidates by giving public notice of the details of the duties, working terms and conditions, and other necessary particulars concerning the duties of the president or auditor; hereinafter the same applies in this paragraph), if necessary.
-Even if not using open recruitment, the Minister of Justice must endeavor to take necessary measures, such as asking for recommendations for candidates, to ensure that a person who is considered to be qualified for the position will be appointed while ensuring transparency. - (5) The president selects and appoints directors from among persons as prescribed in paragraph (1). - (6) When appointing a director pursuant to the preceding paragraph, the president must notify the Minister of Justice of this, as well as making it public, without delay. - (7) Having appointed a president or auditor pursuant to paragraph (1) or (2), the Minister of Justice must notify the Supreme Court of this without delay.
+- Article 24 (1) The Minister of Justice appoints the president from among persons with a high level of knowledge about the administrative functions and programs handled by the JLSC, who are able to administer operations appropriately, fairly, and with neutrality (excluding judges and public prosecutors or persons who were judges or public prosecutors during the two years before the appointment). - (2) The Minister of Justice appoints auditors. - (3) When appointing a president or auditor pursuant to the preceding two paragraphs, the Minister of Justice must hear the opinion of the Supreme Court in advance. - (4) In appointing a president or auditor pursuant to paragraph (1) or paragraph (2), the Minister of Justice must endeavor to use open recruitment (meaning recruitment of candidates by giving public notice of the details of the duties, working terms and conditions, and other necessary matters concerning the duties of the president or auditor; the same applies below in this paragraph), if necessary.
+Even if not using open recruitment, the Minister of Justice must endeavor to take necessary measures, such as asking for recommendations for candidates, to ensure that a person who is considered to be qualified for the position will be appointed while ensuring transparency. - (5) The president appoints directors from among persons as prescribed in paragraph (1). - (6) When appointing a director pursuant to the preceding paragraph, the president must notify the Minister of Justice of this, as well as making it public, without delay. - (7) Having appointed a president or auditor pursuant to paragraph (1) or (2), the Minister of Justice must notify the Supreme Court of it without delay.